Our Governing Body

 Clare Brunet - Staff Governor (HEADTEACHER)

-Deborah has served as a governor at Holy Trinity Pewley Down for many years and was actively involved in the federation of the two schools.
-She works as part of the Education team at Guildford Diocese advising church schools on school organisation issues.
-She is also actively involved in the life of her local church and serves as a charity trustee.
+Deborah has served as a governor at HTPD for many years and has recently taken on the role of Co-Chair with Helen Murray.
+She worked until recently for the Education team at Guildford Diocese on school organisation and academisation issues.
+Deborah is also a churchwarden in her church and loves the countryside, gardening and walking.